carmen-watkins/drought-rarity-EDGE/README.md

 Authors: Carmen R. E. Watkins, Beatriz A. Aguirre, Y. Anny Chung, Lukas P. Bell-Dereske, Lauren M. Hallett, David L. Hoover, Laureano A. Gherardi, Joan C. Dudney, Megan E. Wilcots, Jennifer A.  Rudgers, Scott L. Collins, Melinda D. Smith, Forest Isbell, Tadashi Fukami, Hanan Farah, Cristina Portales-Reyes

 ## data
 all data needed to run the code is stored in the repository.
-Data files are permanently archived at XXX and XXX.
+Data files for the Sevilleta EDGE sites are publicly available at the EDI data portal (Baur et al., 2024) and data for Northern EDGE sites will be archived at the EDI data portal upon publication.

 ## manuscript figures
 main figures can be generated from the following scripts in the analyses folder: